ballerina-attic/websocket-integration/README.md

 First, you need to import the http package using the `import ballerina/http;` statement.

-Then, you can implement the `service<http:Service> ChatAppUpgrader` to handle HTTP Upgrade requests from HTTP to WebSocket.
+Then, you can implement the `service ChatAppUpgrader` to handle HTTP Upgrade requests from HTTP to WebSocket.
 Before the `upgrader` resource we have given the resource configuration for the `upgrader` resource as follows,
 ```
     @http:ResourceConfig {